Business line of credit for startups: How to qualify for funding

 Annual revenue of $100,000 or more (at least $8,333 per month)

 Credit score (600 or higher)

 2. Having enough collateral

 You may qualify for a startup business line of credit if you have an excellent credit history.
 Otherwise, it would be best to look for a secured business line of credit that requires you to pledge assets as collateral to secure the loan.
 Lenders will prefer assets that can be liquidated quickly, such as accounts receivable and inventory.
 If you default on your payments, the lender can assume ownership over the pledged assets to recoup their money.

 Most funders will require legal and financial documentation.
 You must gather the appropriate paperwork to apply, which can be time-consuming and challenging for you as a small business owner.

 Some of the documentation you will need typically includes: Commercial Leases, government-issued ID, your business license/articles of incorporation, several years of income tax returns (potentially personal and business), and a business plan.

 You'll also probably need to create a projection of your business revenues and expenses for at least three years.
 Also include information showing how the line of credit will be used to drive profits for your business.
 And show detailed information about your accounts receivable, inventory, and all other financial liabilities.

 What are the fees for a line of credit?

-Fees vary by lender, and are based on your credit history, the collateral your pledged, and the lenders servicing charges for transactions.
-You will probably pay an annual fee as well, along with interest on the amount of money you are using at any given time.
+Lastly, you have to consider what this will cost you in the longer term.
+Fees for lines of credit vary by lender and will be based on your credit history, the collateral you pledged, and the funders servicing charges for transactions.
+You will probably pay an annual fee and interest on the money you use at any time.